timmypidashev/Lavalink/README.md

 ./run.sh
 ```

 That's it!
-To change the node configuration, simple edit the `application.yml` file.
+To change the node configuration, simply edit the `application.yml` file.